-3. Once a newly-hired employee accrues five (5) years of total service (either on a continuous or cumulative basis), s/he shall be entitled to payment of EPMC on the same terms that apply to all other employees covered by this Agreement.
+- Once a newly-hired employee accrues five (5) years of total service (either on a continuous or cumulative basis), s/he shall be entitled to payment of EPMC on the same terms that apply to all other employees covered by this Agreement. - 4.
+Effective the first full pay period in July 2014, for employees covered by this Agreement who are not subject to the time-in-grade exception, the City agrees to pay the full cost of the employer contribution and 2% of the employee contribution to CalPERS premiums as Employer Paid Member Contributions (EPMC) pursuant to Government Code Section 20691. - Effective the first full pay period in July 2015, for employees covered by this Agreement who are not subject to the time-in-grade exception, the City agrees to pay the full cost of the employer contribution and 1% of the employee contribution of CalPERS premiums as Employer Paid Member Contributions (EMPC) pursuant to Government Code Section 20691. - 6.
+Classic employees: Effective the first full pay period in July 2016, for employees covered by this Agreement the City agrees to pay the full cost of the employer contribution.
+The employee will pay 100% of the member share of CalPERS premiums, or 7% of reportable compensation. - 7.
+Effective July 1, 2018, in addition to paying 100% of the employee share of CalPERS premiums, classic employees shall pay, through payroll deduction, an additional 1.0% of reportable compensation towards the City's costs, for a total contribution of 8.0% of reportable compensation toward pension benefits, as permitted by Cal.
+Gov. Code Section 20516. - 8.
+PEPRA employees: effective July 1, 2018, PEPRA employees shall continue to pay 50% of the normal cost of their pension costs.

-- 4. Effective the first full pay period in July 2014, for employees covered by this Agreement who are not subject to the time-in-grade exception, the City agrees to pay the full cost of the employer contribution and 2% of the employee contribution to CalPERS premiums as Employer Paid Member Contributions (EPMC) pursuant to Government Code Section 20691. - 5.
-Effective the first full pay period in July 2015, for employees covered by this Agreement who are not subject to the time-in-grade exception, the City agrees to pay the full cost of the employer contribution and 1% of the employee contribution of CalPERS premiums as Employer Paid Member Contributions (EMPC) pursuant to Government Code Section 20691. - 6.
-Effective the first full pay period in July 2016, for employees covered by this Agreement the City agrees to pay the full cost of the employer contribution.
-The employee will pay 100% of the employee contribution of CaIPERS premiums.
+ARTICLE 25-TUITION AND TEXTBOOK REIMBURSEMENT

-ARTICLE 23- TUITION AND TEXTBOOK REIMBURSEMENT
+To the extent funding is available, the City shall, for those employees represented by this Organization, provide for tuition and textbook reimbursement for regular full-time employees up to a maximum of \$950 per fiscal year.
+Only costs for required course materials (not including computers) for course approved by the Department Manager or City Manager shall be deemed reimbursable through this program.
+The City Manager may approve additional amounts on a case by case basis.

-- 1. To the extent funding is available, the City shall, for those employees represented by this Organization, provide for tuition and textbook reimbursement for regular full-time employees up to a maximum of \$750 per fiscal year.
-Only costs for required course materials (not including computers) for approved courses shall be deemed reimbursable through this program.
-The City Manager may approve additional amounts on a case by case basis. - 2.
-Regular full-time employees may be eligible for reimbursement of tuition fees and book costs for academic courses taken in pursuit of a college degree or education undertaken to maintain or improve skills related to work performance in the employee's current position, which are attended on employee's own time. - 3.
-Reimbursement shall only be available to employees who have prior approval from the City Manager, prior to beginning of the class(es) and if funds are available within the employee's departmental budget. - 4.
+- Regular full-time employees may be eligible for reimbursement of tuition fees and book costs for academic courses taken in pursuit of a college degree or education undertaken to maintain or improve skills related to work performance in the employee's current position, which are attended on employee's own time. - Reimbursement shall only be available to employees who have prior approval from the City Manager, prior to beginning of the class(es) and if funds are available within the employee's departmental budget. - 4.
 Maintenance Worker II personnel who wish to obtain and maintain their Water Distribution (D2) certification will be reimbursed for the costs of the required coursework and payment of license fees from the educational reimbursement allowance provided for each employee.
 Employee must request and obtain Department Manager approval before any training is taken or fees or other expenses are incurred.
 Such approval shall be in writing and placed in the employee's personnel file.

-ARTICLE 24- UNIFORMS AND BOOTS
+ARTICLE 26 - UNIFORMS AND BOOTS

-- 1. Safety Jackets: All full-time probationary and permanent employees, listed below, shall be provided a safety-orange jacket. - 2.
-Uniforms: The City requires, for all employees listed below, the wearing of uniforms while on duty.
+- Safety Jackets: All full-time probationary and permanent employees, listed below, shall be provided a safety-orange jacket. - Uniforms: The City requires, for all employees listed below, the wearing of uniforms while on duty.
 The City will provide five uniform changes per week, safety vest and rain gear.
 The City shall provide for regular laundering and maintenance of uniforms.